accordproject/techdocs/docs/ergo-tutorial.md

 You can browse the library of Open Source Cicero contract and clause templates at: https://templates.accordproject.org.

-So how goes the contract get executed?
-That is where Ergo comes in Ergo is a strongly-typed functional programming language designed to capture the legal intent of legal contracts and clauses.
+So how does the contract get executed?
+That is where Ergo comes in.
+Ergo is a strongly-typed functional programming language designed to capture the legal intent of legal contracts and clauses.
 We will use Ergo to create the contract logic consisting of a contract class with executable embedded clauses.
 Note: prior to the emergence of Ergo, the Cicero JavaScript component was primary to the execution of code.

 Ergo obviates the Cicero JavaScript component for the execution phase with a new more comprehensive language which we explore in this tutorial.